YunaBraska/api-doc-crafter/README.md

 - If only one value is present, it’s treated as the URL (for `servers`) or the name (for `tags`).
 - Multiple entries are split on any of: `,` or `;`.

-## Known Issues

-* Parsing files without `"openapi":"3.0.1"` property could be ignored by the parser when running as binary in docker or github action.
-Reason=unkown

 ## \[DEV] Setup Environment

 * Use Java >= 21